-Polls close in Virginia gubernatorial primaries
+Northam wins Democratic Virginia governor nomination

 Both the Democratic and Republican contests feature established candidates with lengthy political careers facing off against insurgent, populist candidates hoping to upset the power bases of their respective parties.

 On the Republican side, former George W. Bush aide Gillespie campaigned off the goodwill he established with Republicans after his narrow loss to Democratic Sen. Mark Warner in 2014.
-Gillespie worked to tiptoe around the presence of Trump, embracing his policies that are popular with Republicans without directly tying his campaign to the President.
+Gillespie worked to tiptoe around the presence of Trump, embracing policies that are popular with Republicans without directly tying his campaign to the President.

 Gillespie basically ignored his competition, flame-throwing chair of the Prince William County Board of Supervisors Corey Stewart, and the strategy seemed to work.
 Most polls showed Gillespie with a double-digit lead before Election Day.

-A third candidate, State Sen. Frank Wagner, has struggled to gain traction, despite winning the endorsement of The Washington Post's editorial board.
+A third candidate, State Sen. Frank Wagner, struggled to gain traction, despite winning the endorsement of The Washington Post's editorial board.